 Preparation for this study began in Fall 2017 and submission of the QEP report to SACSCOC will occur in August 2019.
-Tracking of course-level student learning outcomes, student learning objectives (SLOs) for IE, and student retention and progression data will continue through Spring 2024.
-The institution will submit its QEP Impact Report later that fall.
+Tracking of student learning outcomes and student success data will continue through Fall 2023, and the institution will submit its QEP Impact Report in Fall 2024.